ocaml-gospel/gospel/doc/starting.rst

 this applies to the exceptional case as well, and that's why we state that ``q`` is both empty and not modified.

-An alternative would be ...
+An alternative specification for the ``pop`` operation would use a precondition to exclude the case of an empty queue.
+This is as follows:

 .. code-block:: ocaml